Non-smooth stochastic gradient descent using smoothing functions: Introduction

 Besides the methods discussed in Section~\ref{review}, another prominent approach for handling non-smooth objectives is the use of smoothing functions, which approximate a non-smooth function by a smooth surrogate that converges to the original function as the smoothing parameter diminishes.
 Nesterov proposes a smoothing framework~\cite{nesterov2005smooth} (infimal convolution smoothing) and demonstrates that structured non-smooth convex problems admit an~$\Ocal(1/\varepsilon)$ first-order complexity bound for obtaining an~$\varepsilon$-accurate solution, improving upon the classical subgradient rate of~$\Ocal(1/\varepsilon^2)$.
 Alternative smoothing techniques, such as randomized smoothing~\cite{duchi2012randomized} and Moreau envelope smoothing~\cite{moreau1965proximite}, have been extensively explored in the literature.
 In derivative-free settings, notable smoothing approaches include Gaussian smoothing~\cite{nesterov2017random} and direct search using smoothing functions~\cite{garmanjani2013smoothing}.

-For additive composite optimization problems of the form~$f(x) = g(x) + h(x)$, where~$h(x)$ may be nonsmooth, various smoothing techniques have been explored in the literature.
+For \textit{additive} composite optimization problems of the form~$f(x) = g(x) + h(x)$, where~$h(x)$ may be non-smooth, various smoothing techniques have been explored in the literature.
 Randomized smoothing~\cite{duchi2012randomized} was introduced to address this type of problem.
 Accelerated proximal gradient methods enhanced by Nesterov's smoothing technique have also been explored~\cite{lin2014smoothing, wang2022stochastic}.
-Additionally, an approach using the Moreau envelope along with a variable sample-size accelerated proximal scheme to manage nonsmoothness has been proposed in~\cite{jalilzadeh2022smoothed}.
+Additionally, an approach using the Moreau envelope along with a variable sample-size accelerated proximal scheme to manage non-smoothness has been proposed in~\cite{jalilzadeh2022smoothed}.
+For weakly convex non-smooth problems of the form~$f(x)=g(x)+r(x)$, where~$g$ is weakly convex and~$r$ is a closed convex function with a computable proximal map, Davis and Drusvyatskiy~\cite{davis2018stochastic} showed that a proximal stochastic subgradient method drives the gradient of the Moreau envelope to zero at a rate of~$\Ocal(T^{-1/4})$.
 By contrast, to the best of our knowledge, existing studies on stochastic compositional problems with an inner–outer structure do not employ a smoothing gradient method that iteratively updates the smoothing parameter, as proposed in this paper.